 After having a baby, most moms (like myself) simply don’t know what to expect.
 When we live in a world full of social media edited to perfection photos, it leaves an unrealistic interpretation of what our bodies should look like.
 And if we’re being truthful, one that goes far beyond postpartum.

-We’re shown that it’s acceptable to wear crop tops if you have abs, but if you have stretch marks or any remotely loose skin, you should cover-up.
-What kind of message is that sending to women who are at their most vulnerable point in life?
+We’re shown that it’s acceptable to wear crop tops if you have abs, but you should cover up if you have stretch marks or any remotely loose skin.
+What kind of message is that sending to women at their most vulnerable point in life?
 What kind of message is that sending to young girls?
-We wonder why so many moms experience postpartum depression or anxiety after birth, yet society has no idea the pressure it’s putting on new moms that exceed the pressure to look a certain way.
+We wonder why so many moms experience postpartum depression or anxiety after birth.
+Yet, society has no idea the pressure it’s putting on new moms that exceed the pressure to look a certain way.

-It’s time we as moms start normalizing a normal body the way it should be, starting with our own!
+It’s time we as moms start normalizing all bodies of all shapes and sizes the way they should be, starting with our own!

 How can moms practice postpartum body acceptance?

 If you’re worried that the only way to practice postpartum body acceptance is by posting a picture of yourself on social media, don’t worry, you don’t have to do that!
 However, if you are active on social media, here are a few hashtags you can start using today to be a part of spreading this amazing message: THIS IS POSTPARTUM (Postpartum Body Positivity movement).